justinb91011/NLP-Projects/README.md

 ### 3. [`dependency-parser`](./dependency-parser)
 **Syntactic Structure & Dependency Relationships**

-Sentences aren't just bags of words - they're intricate webs of relationships.
 This project transforms traditional phrase-structure trees into dependency graphs, revealing the hidden connections between words.
 Using linguistic rules and heuristics, it identifies which words depend on which others.

 **Key Features:**
 - Conversion algorithms that preserve syntactic meaning